Astronomy

 Grading Mode: Standard Letter, Pass/No Pass

 A laboratory course designed for non-science majors.
 It will provide practical experience with the scientific method through outdoor astronomical observations and indoor analysis of experimental data.
-May be taken for grades or on a pass-no pass basis.
+Graded or Pass/No Pass option.
+This course may also be offered online.

 Catalog Program Pages Referencing ASTR A100M